kinectron/docusaurus-site-archive/docs/example-simple-skeleton.md

 }

 function initKinectron() {
-  // Define and create an instance of kinectron kinectron = new Kinectron(kinectronIpAddress);
+  // define and create an instance of kinectron kinectron = new Kinectron(kinectronIpAddress);

-  // Connect with application over peer kinectron.makeConnection();
+  // connect with application over peer kinectron.makeConnection();

-  // Request all tracked bodies and pass data to your callback kinectron.startTrackedBodies(bodyTracked);
+  // request all tracked bodies and pass data to your callback kinectron.startTrackedBodies(bodyTracked);

 }